edurange/edurange.org/source/project/index.md

 ---
 layout: page
-title: "Project"
+title: "The EDURange Project"
+sharing: false
 footer: true
 ---

+## Download ##
-The EDURange project can currently be <a href="http://github.com/edurange/edurange">downloaded from our GitHub</a>.
-Keep in mind the projecr is still very much a work in progress at the moment.
+The EDURange project is currently available <a href="http://github.com/edurange/edurange">from our GitHub</a>.
+Keep in mind the project is still very much a work in progress at the moment.

-To clone the repo, run `git clone git@github.com:edurange/edurange.git`.
+To clone the repo using Git, run `git clone git@github.com:edurange/edurange.git`.
 Once installed, make sure you're using Ruby version 2.0.0, and run `bundle install`.